Early Symptoms (first few weeks of infection):

 Herpangina symptom: strong match.
 An initial characteristic symptom of my virus is a sore throat looking like herpangina (an inflamed red throat at the back of the soft palette).
 In my case, the herpangina was without any pain, and without blisters or ulcers, but with a cluster of small papules (raised pimples not producing pus) in the pharynx, these papules being a slightly whiter shade of the red/pink color of the throat itself.
 The name lymphonodular pharyngitis is given to a herpangina-type sore throat where there are only papules, but no blisters or ulcers; so lymphonodular pharyngitis may be a better description of my sore throat.

-Incubation period: possible match.
-Figures quoted for coxsackievirus B incubation periods are 3 to 5 days, and echovirus incubation periods are 2 to 7 days.
-By contrast, the virus that I caught has a more rapid incubation period of around 12 hours (and I have noted my virus incubate in precisely 8 hours in one individual who caught it).
+Figures quoted for coxsackievirus B incubation periods are 3 to 5 days, 1 and echovirus incubation periods are 2 to 14 days.
+1 By contrast, the virus that I caught has a more rapid incubation period of around 12 hours (and I have noted my virus incubate in precisely 8 hours in one individual who caught it).
 So on first analysis, it might seem that the incubation period of my virus is too fast to make it a coxsackievirus B or echovirus.
-However, there are some enteroviruses than incubate in 12 hours, such as enterovirus 70, which is from the enterovirus D group.
-Interestingly enterovirus 68, another virus from the enterovirus D group, bears a strong relationship to rhinoviruses, and rhinoviruses (which are also in the enterovirus genus) have incubation periods of around 12 hours.
-I wonder whether a new recombinant enterovirus may have emerged, combining the genes of say coxsackievirus B with a more rapidly incubating enterovirus, such as those in enterovirus group D: such a recombination could explain why the incubation period of the virus described on this website is so remarkably fast.
+However, there are some enteroviruses which can incubate in 24 hours, such as enterovirus 70.
+1 Might the virus described on this website be a newly-emerging recombinant enterovirus, combining the genes of say coxsackievirus B with a more rapidly incubating enterovirus?
+Research indicates that recombination events are common in the coxsackievirus B group.
+1 Such a recombination could help explain why the incubation period of the virus described on this website is so remarkably fast.

 Contagiousness: possible match.
 My virus is mildly contagious, and is transmitted from person-to-person via normal household or social contact, taking many months to a year before it transmits to everyone in the household.
 It will generally transmit when there is close contact such as kissing (especially French kissing), or when eating or drinking together (where spittle ejected from an infected person’s mouth may fall on another person’s food).
 The enteroviruses are generally easily passed from person-to-person via normal household contact, as they are spread by saliva and nasal secretions.